The Osaka Harbor ride is a great cycling route that takes you to some of the most iconic sights in Osaka (and also has two mini-ferry rides.)

 Oo River (Oogawa) Start

-The ride starts on the lovely Oogawa river right outside Globalwheels.
-You cross the bridge just south of Globalwheels so you are on the north side (west side at this point) of the river.
+The ride starts on the lovely Oo River right outside Road Bike Rental Japan.
+You cross the bridge just south of RBRJ so you are on the north side (west side at this point) of the river.
 Take the ramp down to the cycle path and head south first and follow the path around to the west.

-The Oo river (Oogawa) is lovely.
+The Oo River is lovely.
 Riding along it is always a pleasure so enjoy the greenery, river and general river-front atmosphere going past Temmabashi towards Nakanoshima.